 Fortify: Creating technical wealth

-Instead, healthcare organisations can build technical wealth by moving away from static, unadaptable legacy systems and developing a future-adaptive, reusable approach to technology.
-Building tech wealth requires redesigning the technical foundation with modular, flexible building blocks that allow the organisation to accommodate change in real time—not just cloud lift and shift.
+Instead, healthcare organizations can build technical wealth by moving away from static, unadaptable legacy systems and developing a future-adaptive, reusable approach to technology.
+Building tech wealth requires redesigning the technical foundation with modular, flexible building blocks that allow the organization to accommodate change in real time—not just cloud lift and shift.
 Building applications using microservices is one way to use composable elements that can be swapped in or out independently, scaled or repurposed over time.

-Extend: Adapting through technology
+Extend: Competing through technology

 Healthcare enterprises need to reimagine the future of their services, operations, and more through the lens of what technology can make possible.
 The right stack can bring this future to life.
 During the pandemic, NVIDIA demonstrated the value of a holistic approach.
 The company launched Clara Guardian, a virtual patient assistant voice application that let hospitals rapidly respond to an unprecedented situation.
-With Clara Guardian, they could remotely monitor patients’ vital signs, enforce the wearing of PPE, direct employees and visitors away from high-risk areas, have contactless interactions with patients via voice-powered AI and more.
+With Clara Guardian, they could remotely monitor patient’s vital signs, enforce the wearing of PPE, direct employees and visitors away from high-risk areas, have contactless interactions with patients via voice-powered AI and more.
 Technology powered every layer of the stack: smart sensors, pre-trained data models, and edge AI chips and GPUs to support voice-powered assistance and dynamic wayfinding.
 These technologies helped hospitals reorient to everchanging needs and situations and will continue allowing them to do so after the pandemic.1

-Having the right professional and technology strategies, backed by a valuable combination of technologies across the stack, can give healthcare organisations the agility they need to keep up, no matter how the world changes next.
+Having the right professional and technology strategies, backed by a valuable combination of technologies across the stack, can give healthcare organizations the agility they need to keep up, no matter how the world changes next.

-Reinvent: A new generation of healthcare technology
+Reinvent: A new generation of healthcare technology and business

 Technology capabilities create limitless possibilities for improving care for people.
-As healthcare organisations accelerate their innovation strategies, they need to learn from lessons of the past and be strategic about the technology choices they make today as they will define the future.
+As healthcare organizations accelerate their innovation strategies, they need to learn from lessons of the past and be strategic about the technology choices they make today as they will define the future.